-Frank Cody, the man the New York Times declared “the father of Smooth Jazz,” possesses an impressive track record in the entertainment industry that spans over forty years.
-In that time he has served as an executive at both NBC and ABC as well as several major Rock stations, produced countless enter-tainment specials, and in a very real sense has helped to design and shape the sound of modern American radio.
 Frank is a tremendously creative talent who brings a warm, people-oriented energy and spirit to all his endeavors.
-His programming successes began in Los Angeles at ABC’s KLOS, and later at KBPI-Denver where he took the station from eighth to first place in less than one year.
-In 1986, Metromedia brought Cody back to L.A. where he guided the development of The WAVE format, now known as Smooth Jazz.
-In January of 1988, Cody founded Broadcast Architecture, the Princeton-based research/ consulting firm serving the radio, television and entertainment industries, with a wide range of clients in North America, South America, Japan, and Europe including Clear Channel, CBS Infinity, ABC, Viacom/MTV Networks, RTL and FM Japan.
-His exhaustive research, analysis and interpretation of what resonates with the music-buying public helped make Smooth Jazz the most successful new adult format in the past 20 years.
-In 2002 Cody joined music industry veteran Hyman Katz, and multiple Grammy nominee and RIAA Certified Gold recording artist, Dave Koz to co-found Rendezvous Entertainment.
-The entertainment magazine Radio and Records declares “Record Label of the Year nominee, Rendezvous Entertainment has the highest hits-to-releases ratio of any company around.”
-Rendezvous was acquired by Mack Avenue Records, Inc. in 2008.
+His programming successes began in Los Angeles at ABC’s KLOS, and later at KBPI-Denver where his team took the station from eighth to first place in less than one year.
+In 1986, Cody guided the development of The WAVE format at KTWV, Los Angeles which became known worldwide as Smooth Jazz.
+In 1988, Cody co-founded Broadcast Architecture, the Princeton-based research and consulting firm serving the entertainment industries and a wide range of clients in North America, South America, Japan, and Europe including CBS, ABC, Viacom/MTV Networks, NRJ, RTL and FM Japan.
+His exhaustive research, analysis and interpretation of what resonates with the public has helped create media success stories around the globe.